ladybug-tools/spider/sandbox/build-well-qline/README.md

 * gbXML exporting most all geometry
 	* And it's appearing in gbXML Reader and Opon Stdio
 * IDs are progressing
-* Adjacency elements are just place holders for now
+* Adjacency elements are just place holders for the moment

 ### 2017-10-23 ~ Theo